Human research is research conducted with or about people, or their data or tissue.

 Multisite Ethical Review - Number and Location of Sites

 The Peter MacCallum Cancer Centre Ethics Committee can provide ethical review for clinical trials and other human health and medical research projects, including low risk and negligible risk research projects, for multiple sites in Victoria, New South Wales, Queensland, South Australia, Australian Capital Territory and Western Australia.
+IMPORTANT NOTE: New South Wales and South Australia do not accept ethical review of Phase I clinical trials.

 All research being ethically reviewed for sites outside of Victoria must be submitted and reviewed by the full Ethics Committee, regardless of the risk level of the project.
 Research being ethically reviewed for multiple sites only in Victoria may be reviewed by the full Ethics Committee or by other pathways, as appropriate to the risk level of the project.